Introduction

 Practical Tips for Immediate Application

-- Monitor Temperature and Humidity: Maintain an optimal workspace environment with temperatures between 65-75°F (18-24°C) and humidity levels around 40-60% for best results.
+- Monitor Temperature and Humidity: Maintain an optimal workspace environment with temperatures between 65-75°F (18-24°C) and humidity levels around 40-60% for the best results.

 - Consistent Clamping: Apply even pressure with clamps and avoid over-tightening, which can squeeze out too much glue and weaken the joint.